carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20200120.md

 1. Prepped and imported online gifts.
 Refined import steps to use ClassyID fields for matching contacts.
 2. Coordinated gifts with designations to Walk, Marathon, and Third Party events from various sources (Facebook fundraisers, workplaces, mailed-in).
 3. Processed gifts in Amply portal awaiting action.
 When possible, created a portal account, gathered gift/employer IDs, verified gift was received, updated gift status in portal and Amply.
 Compared Amply report with dashboard.
+4. Created another set of internal team reports (9): Interpreted and converted meaningful information from old Penelope reports to similar information from new version of structure within Salesforce.
+5. Received feedback for first version of Client Services Salesforce manual to leadership for feedback/markup.
+Added suggestions to GoogleDoc.

 */// Additional SF/Ops issues addressed: ///*
-4. Created another set of internal team reports (9): Interpreted and converted meaningful information from old Penelope reports to similar information from new version of structure within Salesforce.
 5. Assisted with compilation of DHS State Report.
 Offered interpretation of DHS requirements to leadership.
 Corrected DFI Racial Classification.
 6. Discussed revisions to Camp Application forms as it related to client consent and DHS satisfaction requirements.
-7. Received feedback for first version of Client Services Salesforce manual to leadership for feedback/markup.
-Added suggestions to GoogleDoc.
-8. Monitored lite versions of internal team reports: satisfaction questions, expiring consent, direct referrals, etc.
+7. Monitored lite versions of internal team reports: satisfaction questions, expiring consent, direct referrals, etc.
-9. Monitored for issues after rollout of Forms, iPads, Activity Unit Names, Interactions object.
+8. Monitored for issues after rollout of Forms, iPads, Activity Unit Names, Interactions object.
 Answered basic questions/clarifications from case management team as they arose.
-10. Monitored for issues after rollout of new Service File structure and Activity Label.
+9. Monitored for issues after rollout of new Service File structure and Activity Label.
 Answered basic questions/clarifications from case management team as they arose.
+Leia asked about coding her programs.
-11. Addressed push/get integration errors between Intake and Case Record as they arose.
+10. Addressed push/get integration errors between Intake and Case Record as they arose.
 Had to change number length for a field.
-12. Discussed drafted Business Development structure in sandbox with Nate.
+11. Discussed drafted Business Development structure in sandbox with Nate.
 Discovered more donation types that need to be built, along with conversion formulas.
 Will also need to train on import setup and steps.

 - - - -
 ### Quarterly Goals